Azure/azure-policy/README.md

 - Microsoft.Sql/servers/firewallRules
 - Microsoft.Automation/certificates

 There is currently no plan to change this behavior.
-If this scenario is important to you, please [open a support ticket](https://azure.microsoft.com/support/create-ticket/) with the Azure SQL team.
+If this scenario is important to you, please [open a support ticket](https://azure.microsoft.com/support/create-ticket/) with the Azure SQL or Automation team.

 ### Provider pass-through to non Azure Resource Manager resources